wvhulle/ennreal-arith/README.md

 # Arithmetic simplification for ENNReal

-This library provides a convenience tactic for ENNReal (extended non-negative real) arithmetic.
 ENNReal appears frequently in Mathlib's probability theory and measure theory.
+This library provides a convenience tactic `eq_as_reals` for ENNReal (extended non-negative real) numbers or arithmetic expressions.

 ## Installation